samyers14/google-homepage/README.md

 This is my first project from The Odin Project where I will be recreating the Google homepage using HTML and CSS.
-This is also great practice for using git and github.
+This is also great practice for using git and github!!!!!!!!!!!!!